STRd6/jadelet/README.md

 #### Is it production ready?

-Yes, Jadelet's been used by glitch.com, whimsy.space, and danielx.net.
+Yes, Jadelet's been used for years in production by glitch.com, whimsy.space, and danielx.net.

 #### Is it performant?